osu-crypto/libOTe/README.md

 # libOTe
-A fast and portable C++ library for Oblivious Transfer extension (OTe).
+A fast and portable C++11 library for Oblivious Transfer extension (OTe).
 The primary design goal of this libary to obtain *high performance* while being *easy to use*.
 This library currently implements:

 * The semi-honest 1-out-of-2 OT [IKNP03] protocol.
 * The semi-honest 1-out-of-N [[KKRT16]](https://eprint.iacr.org/2016/799) protocol.